 A: Keohane and Olmstead's book is good (and available through Canvas), but covers some natural resources material that we leave for Econ 373 (such as anything to do with fishing, forestry, or sustainability).
-Nordhaus will get the Nobel Prize if one is given for climate economics (probably shared with Martin Weitzman).
 The other readings add depth and I will likely add a few articles as the quarter progresses.
 Most of the readings can be accessed through the online version of this syllabus and the readings area on the class Google Sites page.

-Q: What is the deal with these "Crowdmark Homeworks?"
+Q: What is the deal with these homeworks?

 A: There will be a bunch of these over the course of the quarter and they will usually follow what we did in lecture, and have some predictive value for what will be on the exams.
-Your first Crowdmark Homework will be to post an interesting article relating to environmental and natural resource economics in Piazza (in Canvas).
-At least two of the of the assignments will use econometric tools.
+Your first homework will be to post an interesting article relating to environmental and natural resource economics in Piazza (in Canvas) Be sure to put your name in the header of the post so we know it's from you.